Education and Outreach

 Education Program

-We visit classrooms from preschool through high school to inspire the next generation to love and protect Hawaiʻi’s birds their habitats.
+We visit classrooms from preschool through high school to inspire the next generation to love and protect Hawaiʻi’s birds and their habitats.
 Request a visit at events@hiaudubon.org or fill out this form:

 We chose these birds because they’re often visible in school yards and neighborhoods, which gives students a personal connection and opportunity for in-person encounters.